WK-Chen/MAIR_23/README.md

 See baseline1 result by code `python part1a/baseline2.py`

 ### Classifier 1
-Train and evaluate classifier by running `python part1a/classifier1.py [DATA_PATH]`. e.g. `python part1a/classifier1.py data/dialog_acts.csv`
+Train and evaluate classifier by running `python part1a/classifier1.py`.

 Users can also input sentences to test the classifier after the evaluation.